dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-13-blogs_dirigible_landed_in_faculty_of_mathematics_and_informatics.md

 ---
-title: Dirigible Landed in Faculty of Mathematics and Informatics
+title: Dirigible Landed in the Faculty of Mathematics and Informatics
 author: adriana.daskalova
 ---